1.4.2.7. Moving average on Red Pitaya

 end

 Then, in the file red_pitaya_top.sv, we must connect the signals to red_pitaya_proc.
-Add the following code somewhere in the oscilloscope section, after the logic declarations:
+Add the following code at the end of the module (around line 630):

 // Simple Moving Average